Extension codestart

 config: The config type (e.g. yaml, properties)

-Extra codestarts (as much as wanted, to put on top):
+Extra codestarts (as much as wanted, added on top of the base ones):

 -

-tooling: Anything that can be added to improve the project (e.g. dockerfiles, github-action)
+tooling: Anything that can be added to improve the project (e.g. Dockerfiles, GitHub Actions workflows)

 -